RainbowMiner/RainbowMiner/README.md

 <details><summary>Ravenminer</summary> https://www.ravenminer.com/ ravencoin-pool for us region, pays in RVN, set your RVN-address in pools configuration or edit pools.config.txt</details>
 <details><summary>RavenminerEu</summary> https://eu.ravenminer.com/ ravencoin-pool for eu region, pays in RVN, set your RVN-address in pools configuration or edit pools.config.txt</details>
 <details><summary>Rplant</summary> https://pool.rplant.xyz/ specialized on CPU mining, no auto-exchange, a separate wallet is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
+<details><summary>SoloPool</summary> https://solopool.org/ no auto-exchange, solo mining, only.
+A seperate wallet address is needed for each coin, you want to mine.
+Set in pools configuration or edit pools.config.txt</details>
 <details><summary>SparkPool</summary> https://sparkpool.com/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>SuprNova</summary> https://suprnova.cc/ no auto-exchange, enter your SuprNova username as wallet address for each coin, you want to mine.
 Make sure, that your workername on SuprNova matches your rig's name and the SuprNova worker password is "x".
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>UUPool</summary> https://www.uupool.com/ no auto-exchange, a separate wallet is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>